kuehnd96/portfolio/ADR.md

 At this point I don't see a risk or downside of going with Azure Container services.
 This doesn't mean that none exists, though.
 When I get to deploying my API to the cloud I will update this part of the ADR with any downsides that I find.

+With the change to React from Blazor I am still looking at an Azure Container service resource in the cloud.
+I will update this document if this changes.

 ## Architecture

 After some research I have decided to go with [clean architecture](https://github.com/ardalis/CleanArchitecture) for this project.
 (Onion architecture is another name for clean architecture.)
 At the center of my solution is a core project for interfaces, business logic, and model objects.
 All other projects will depend on this project.
 Other projects include infrastructure projects which will house different implementations of interfaces and "head" projects which include the API project and web UI project.